FireKampProjects/MoPubBridge/example/README.md

-# mopubad_example
+# mopubwrapper_example

-Demonstrates how to use the mopubad plugin.
+Demonstrates how to use the mopubwrapper plugin.

 ## Getting Started